 Huawei looks to be really pushing the boundaries of the Mate line with rumors indicating a Mate 20 Pro with a huge display and a new larger battery.
-Plus, images show multiple methods of unlocking the device with an integrated fingerprint sensor and biometric authentication.
-Ready to be surprised?
+Huawei will launch the phone at an event in London, and we now know that there will be some interesting stuff with wirelessly charging earbuds on show too.

 - Latest news